VishnuuA/VishnuuA/Setup/README.md

 ![image](https://user-images.githubusercontent.com/59613090/192065892-d103a4b9-dffb-4198-8036-28ab4045382a.png)

-Now that the parameter is complete you'll need to copy the demo data from our Microsoft repository to your data lake.
+Now that the parameter is complete you'll need to copy the demo data from our Microsoft repository to  data lake.
 The data used in these exercises is synthetic health care data generated from [Synthea](https://synthea.mitre.org/) using their [Data Generator](https://github.com/synthetichealth/synthea/wiki/Basic-Setup-and-Running) and is all open source.
 Alternatively, you could generate the data yourself and copy it to your lake.
 To begin the copy you need to open the Data Prep Pipeline.

 ![image](https://user-images.githubusercontent.com/59613090/192581982-60376d3f-201c-4416-bd9e-57f41c81f285.png)